superlinear-ai/conformal-tights/README.md

 # 👖 Conformal Tights

-Conformal Tights is a Python package that exports:
+Conformal Tights is a Python package for Coherent Conformal Prediction<sup>✦</sup> that exports:

-- a [scikit-learn](https://github.com/scikit-learn/scikit-learn) [meta-estimator](https://scikit-learn.org/stable/glossary.html#term-meta-estimator) that adds [conformal prediction](https://en.wikipedia.org/wiki/Conformal_prediction) of coherent [quantiles](https://en.wikipedia.org/wiki/Quantile) and [intervals](https://en.wikipedia.org/wiki/Prediction_interval) to any [scikit-learn regressor](https://scikit-learn.org/stable/glossary.html#term-regressor)
+1. 🍬 a scikit-learn [meta-estimator](https://scikit-learn.org/stable/glossary.html#term-meta-estimator) that adds coherent [conformal](https://en.wikipedia.org/wiki/Conformal_prediction) prediction of [quantiles](https://en.wikipedia.org/wiki/Quantile) and [intervals](https://en.wikipedia.org/wiki/Prediction_interval) to any [scikit-learn regressor](https://scikit-learn.org/stable/glossary.html#term-regressor)
-- a [Darts](https://github.com/unit8co/darts) [forecaster](https://unit8co.github.io/darts/generated_api/darts.models.forecasting.regression_model.html) that adds conformally calibrated [probabilistic time series forecasting](https://unit8co.github.io/darts/userguide/forecasting_overview.html#probabilistic-forecasts) to any scikit-learn regressor
+2. 🔮 a Darts [forecaster](https://unit8co.github.io/darts/generated_api/darts.models.forecasting.regression_model.html) that adds coherent conformal [probabilistic time series forecasting](https://unit8co.github.io/darts/userguide/forecasting_overview.html#probabilistic-forecasts) to any scikit-learn regressor

 ## Features

-1. 🍬 *Sklearn meta-estimator*: add conformal prediction of quantiles and intervals to any scikit-learn regressor
-2. 🔮 *Darts forecaster:* add conformally calibrated probabilistic forecasting to any scikit-learn regressor
-3. 🌡️ *Conformally calibrated:* accurate quantiles, and intervals with reliable [coverage](https://en.wikipedia.org/wiki/Coverage_probability)
+> [!TIP]
+> <sup>✦</sup>Coherent Conformal Prediction (CCP): what makes Conformal Tights unique is that it produces so-called _coherent_ conformally calibrated quantile predictions.
+Without coherence, a model's predicted quantiles may cross each other in practice.
+For instance, the 25th percentile prediction may be higher than the 75th percentile prediction.
+With coherence, the predicted quantiles increase monotonically as you would expect.

-4. 🚦 *Coherent quantiles:* quantiles increase monotonically instead of [crossing](https://github.com/dmlc/xgboost/issues/9848) [each other](https://github.com/microsoft/LightGBM/issues/3447)
+1. 🚦 **Coherent:** quantiles increase monotonically instead of [crossing](https://github.com/dmlc/xgboost/issues/9848) [each other](https://github.com/microsoft/LightGBM/issues/3447)
+2. 🌡️ **Conformal:** prediction intervals with reliable [coverage](https://en.wikipedia.org/wiki/Coverage_probability) and accurate quantile predictions
+3. 🪜 **Dynamic:** two-level conformal calibration of both absolute and relative residuals
-5. 👖 *Tight quantiles:* selects the lowest [dispersion](https://en.wikipedia.org/wiki/Statistical_dispersion) that provides the desired coverage
+4. 👖 **Tight:** selects the lowest [dispersion](https://en.wikipedia.org/wiki/Statistical_dispersion) that provides the desired coverage
-6. 🎁 *Data efficient:* requires only a small number of calibration examples to fit
+5. 🎁 **Data efficient:** requires only a small number of calibration examples to fit
-7. 🐼 *Pandas support:* optionally predict on DataFrames and receive DataFrame output
+6. 🐼 **Pandas support:** optionally predict on DataFrames and receive DataFrame output

 ## Using